Gary Stewart (Convenor) – Trustee representing the SCIO member Festivals Edinburgh

 Gary Stewart is General Manager of Festivals Edinburgh – a central member of the team to ensure this high-level organisation, created and driven by the directors of Edinburgh’s major festivals to take a lead on their joint development and maintain their global competitive edge, can deliver on its mission and key objectives.
 His responsibility is to ensure it is an effective and well managed organisation, to manage and develop the collaborative working process across the festivals, ensure sound financial management, responsible employment and legal compliance as well as lead on governance and legal issues.
 Gary joined from Oval House where he was responsible for the South London theatre’s business, financial and producing activities.
 Previously, he was in senior management roles at the Royal Shakespeare Company, Birmingham Rep and Royal Court Theatre in London.

-Morag Arnot (Treasurer)
+Morag Arnot (Treasurer) – Trustee

 Morag Arnot is Executive Director of Winning Scotland Foundation.
 Previously she has worked an independent consultant on a range of projects/roles from strategy and communications at Winning Scotland, to major event management for a private client and completed two scoping and development projects for Creative Scotland focused on international and the cultural economy.

-Representing the SCIO member Scottish Contemporary Art Network
+Emma Nicolson – Trustee representing the SCIO member Scottish Contemporary Art Network